 You are responsible for updating the Admissions Office during the admissions process and orientation if the answer to any of the questions listed in the Character and Fitness section of the application change.

-Upon matriculating, your duty to disclose remains upon enrollment and beyond.
+Upon matriculating, your duty to disclose remains upon enrollment and until the time you graduate from the law school.

 Failure to disclose may result in the revocation of the original admissions offer and withdrawal from law school.